bpmurray/Bees4NUIG/README.md

 The intention is to also provide mechanisms for the researchers to extract the captured data in a simple way, avoiding duplicates.

+## Timeline
+The intention is to have a version providing a reasonable level of functionality by early May 2018.

+## Volunteers
+If anyone, particularly students in NUIG, is interested in helping, please let me know.

 ## Solution
 The solution should be as simple as possible.
 The prototype will use NodeJS as the server, with Express to manage the UI, with a TBD web-side framework to provide a good user experience.